sharetribe/sharetribe/README.md

 ##### Troubleshooting S3 Setup

 * if you are having trouble uploading, look at the request using browser devtools and see what error statuses and messages are being sent.
-* double check that your aws keys are being correctly set.
+* double check that your AWS keys are being correctly set.
 * if you can upload images successfully, but the images aren't processed, make sure that the delayed-job worker is running.

 ### Advanced settings